-Data from Zillow Group’s Consumer Housing Report 2018 reveals a sizeable generation gap between Millennials and Baby Boomers.
+Data from Zillow Group’s Consumer Housing Report reveals a sizable generation gap between Millennials in real estate and Baby Boomers.
 What these younger buyers and sellers want may surprise you.

 Yet, even more significant, are their attitudes toward the real estate process and how they differ from those of previous generations.
 Compare the opinions of Millennials with those of their parents’ generation, the Baby Boomers (ages 54-73), and it quickly becomes apparent that this is not your father’s house-hunting experience.

 According to the report, Millennials as a group are more likely to assume an active role in the real estate process, taking on activities that were once considered the sole duty of the agent, such as deciding which properties to view when buying and determining the listing price when selling.